parodos-dev/parodos/services/parodos-model-api/README.md

 Provided all the code was created in accordance with the above examples, simply generate a Jar file and place this in the classpath of the Infrastructure Service.
 Upon start up it will register the configured Task(s) and WorkFlow(s).

+Future versions of Parodos will include other options for creating and registering WorkFlowTasks and WorkFlows

 ## Demo Implementation

 For a full example show how to configure all these Task(s) and WorkFlows(s), please refer to the 'simple-workflow-example-infrastructure-service'

+# Authors

+Luke Shannon (Github: lshannnon)